CVIR turns 40

 The new Editor-in-Chief started his term of office with a new Editorial Team, a group of IR experts in oncological interventions, embolisation, vascular and non-vascular treatment.

 New Editor-in-Chief of CVIR as of 1st September 2017

-Prof. Klaus Hausegger (Klagenfurt/AT) has been appointed the new Editor-in-Chief of CVIR in March 2016, and took officially the helm of the journal on 1st September 2017.
+Prof. Klaus Hausegger (Klagenfurt/AT) has been choosen as the new Editor-in-Chief of CVIR in 2016, and took officially the helm of the journal on 1st September 2017.
 He took over the Editorial Office of CVIR from the Prof. Dierk Vorwerk, who led the journal since 2003.